Silvia Heubach

 GRANTS AND INITIATIVES

-• I am the faculty learning community coordinator on the First In The World grant on flipped learning.
+• I was the faculty learning community coordinator on the First In The World grant on flipped learning.
 This grant provides funding for faculty from STEM disciplines to try out flipped teaching in bottle-neck courses.
 The grant was active from 2014 - 2019.

 HONORS AND AWARDS